 Direct billing is not available, you will be given a receipt that you can submit to your insurance company.

 Please call the wellness centre receptionist at 364-2163 to book an appointment, or stop by the wellness centre in the Wallace McCain Student Centre, ground floor.
-Appointments are pre-booked and available on Tuesdays.
+Appointments are pre-booked and available on Tuesdays and Fridays.